khongminhtn/react-studies/book/cracking-the-coding-interview/cracking-the-coding-interview.md

 - Grow as you append items
 - Double size when it is full
 - When an array is full a new array with double size to its previous array is created and all the elements in the old array is copied over.

+**Strings & Arrays:**
+1. Palindrome
+2. traverse string from reverse for buffer
+3. Use pointers
+4. Use hash tables for unique characters
+5. Prep work
+6. Recursion
+7. Be aware of ASCII codes and UNIcodes
+8. For matrix beware of offset option
+9. Matrix questions always has complexity of O(M*N)
+10. Sorting